tattle-made/Uli/browser-extension/README.md

 - npm : v8.7.0^
 - nodejs : 16.4.2^

-Ensure that the following Environment Variables are available to your api-server process:
+Ensure that the following Environment Variables are available to your api-server process.

 ```
 NODE_ENV=development